Share via

 The following screenshot shows that a backup schedule and restore procedure exists and is maintained and that a backup configuration is defined for all applicable systems including frequency of backups being performed in the Confluence platform.

-Confluence backup and restore settings.
+Confluence backup scheduling and restore procedures with data backup plan.

 The next screenshot shows a page of historical records of backup testing for each of the systems applicable.
 Observe that on the right side of the table JIRA tickets are referenced for each of the tests.